-The return must be signed by a general partner of the firm.
+The return must be signed by a principal officer of the corporation.

 If you paid someone to prepare your return, the preparer must also sign.
 The preparer's ID number and phone number should also be included.

 You may check the box in the signature area to give us your permission to discuss your return with the paid preparer.
 This authorization remains in effect until you notify the department in writing (either by mail or fax) that the authorization is revoked.